On the front foot

 Doosan Fuel Corp

 Doosan Fuel Cell (doosanfuelcell.com/en) is building stationary hydrogen fuel cells, mainly in Korea and the US.
 Development work is underway on producing fuel cells for the shipping industry (licensing solid oxide fuel cell technology from the UK’s Ceres Power) and commercial vehicles.
 2020 sales were down on the previous year, impacted by a temporary hiatus in Korean orders over the past year.
-The company expects to see rebounding sales in H2 2021.
+The company expects to see rebounding sales in the second half of 2021.
 The Korean government is prioritising the development of the hydrogen industry within the country.
 Since 2012, it has also implemented its Renewable Portfolio Standard (RPS) policy, under which large power producers must meet a minimum portion of their power generation from new and renewable technologies, including fuel cell power generation.

 Since launch, WKOF has delivered material outperformance of the Korean market.
 Relative to its benchmark, the MSCI Korea 25/50 Index, its performance has been particularly strong since the start of 2020.